• ER Wait Times

 Sleeve Gastrectomy

-Sleeve gastrectomy is the most frequently performed bariatric surgery at Newton-Wellesley Hospital’s Center for Weight Loss Surgery, providing a low level of risk and good weight loss outcomes.
-Our bariatric surgeons perform hundreds of sleeve gastrectomy procedures each year for patients from Greater Boston communities and all over New England.
+Sleeve gastrectomy is the most frequently performed bariatric surgery at Newton-Wellesley Hospital’s Center for Weight Loss Surgery.
+Sleeve gastrectomy, also known as gastric sleeve surgery, provides a low level of risk and good weight loss outcomes.
+Our bariatric surgeons perform hundreds of procedures each year for patients from Greater Boston communities and all over New England.

 Diagram showing the sleeve gastrectomy procedure and removal of a portion of the stomach.